Caroline Sunshine

 Caroline Mohr Sunshine (born September 5, 1995) is an American political aide and former actress, who previously worked as a White House staffer during the presidency of Donald Trump in 2018.
 As an actress, she is best known for her co-starring role as flashy, rude European exchange student Tinka Hessenheffer on the Disney Channel series Shake It Up.
 Sunshine has also appeared in the feature film Marmaduke (2010) and the direct-to-video film The Outfield (2015).
+Since 2026, she has become a frequent panelist on CNN's NewsNight with Abby Phillip.

 Early life

 Sunshine was born Caroline Mohr Sunshine on September 5, 1995, in Atlanta, Georgia, to parents Thom and Karen (née Mohr) Sunshine.
 She was raised in Orange County, California, and has two younger brothers, Johnny and Christopher.
 Sunshine began studying ballet at the age of 3 and landed her first lead role playing Goldilocks in a kindergarten play.
 She later moved on to acting with the Orange County Children's Theater and dancing competitively with the South Coast Performing Arts studio in Tustin, California.